Want to apply to the best biomedical engineering schools? Enroll in our college application boot camp to get the counseling and advising you need.

 - It applies engineering principles to both medical and biological systems.

-- Stanford’s BioE department a robust and truly interdisciplinary, as it resides jointly between Stanford’s School of Engineering and School of Medicine.
+- Stanford’s BioE department is robust and truly interdisciplinary, as it resides jointly between Stanford’s School of Engineering and School of Medicine.

 The Bioengineering Department at Stanford does not aim to direct its students strongly toward one career path or another.